taysatte/corduroy-theme-vscode/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

 ---

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

----

-## 🙏 Acknowledgments

-- Inspired by vintage aesthetics and cozy design principles
-- Built with ❤️ for the developer community

----